daishe/go-future/README.md

 Future resolved to 42
 ```

-See `example` directory for more usage examples.
+See `examples` directory for more usage examples.

 ## License